lnzfratini/Fake_News_Detection/README.md

 ## Installation

 Make sure you have Python installed on your machine.
-You can install the required packages using the following command on your terminal or bash shell:
+Using the following command on your terminal or bash shell to:

 ##### Clone the repository
 ```